Azure/azure-service-operator/README.md

     helm repo add azureserviceoperator https://raw.githubusercontent.com/Azure/azure-service-operator/master/charts
     ```
 3. Create an Azure Service Principal.
 You'll need this to grant Azure Service Operator permissions to create resources in your subscription.
+   For more information about other forms of authentication supported by ASO, see [the authentication section of the deployment documentation](./docs/howto/deploy.md#Authentication).

     First, set the following environment variables to your Azure Tenant ID and Subscription ID with your values:
     ```yaml